ActivTrak raises $50 million to measure remote workers’ productivity

 ActivTrak, an Austin, Texas-based cloud productivity monitoring software provider, today raised $50 million in a series B round from Sapphire Ventures.
 The fresh capital will be used to scale ActivTrak’s go-to-market activities across sales, marketing, and channels and expand the company’s capabilities using AI-driven analytics, according to CEO Rita Selvaggi.

-The pandemic has forced a record number of employees across a range of industries to work remotely.
+The pandemic has forced a record number of employees to work remotely.
 A recent article by MIT professor Erik Brynjolfsson estimates that 31% of workers employed in early March had switched to working at home by the first week of April.
 In a PricewaterhouseCoopers survey of 1,200 U.S. office workers between May and June, executives expressed concern about what might be missed, even with more flexible work and a workforce largely ready to make the leap.

 ActivTrak’s cloud-based product aims to allay those fears by delivering aggregated data and analytics that “quantify” productivity, as Axilrod put it.
-A client installs to workers’ desktops to capture and record activity logs (including partially redacted screenshots) during preset time frames, which might include usernames, app title bars, and website URLs, in addition to things like USB device activity.
+A client installs to workers’ desktops to capture and record activity logs (including partially redacted screenshots) during preset time frames.
+Data might include usernames, app title bars, and website URLs, in addition to things like USB device activity.
 That all gets transmitted in an end-to-end encrypted fashion to a web dashboard, where users appear in an ordered table displaying their estimated web usage, app usage, and “productive” and “unproductive” time.

 ActivTrak’s software, which can be hosted on in-house infrastructure or in the cloud, on Amazon Web Services or Google Cloud Platform, affords administrators a fair degree of control over PCs.
 They’re able to block websites; create alarms to capture suspicious activity like USB file transfers, IP address connections, and website or app access; and monitor web and app traffic in real time.
 When an alarm is triggered, they get a screenshot and email notification instantly and can configure the client to close offending apps and services automatically.